NHSDigital/data-validation-engine/README.md

 # Data Validation Engine

 The Data Validation Engine (DVE) is a configuration driven data validation library built and utilised by NHS England.
+Currently the package has been reverted from v1.0.0 release to a 0.x as we feel the package is not yet mature enough to be considered a 1.0.0 release.
+So please bare this in mind if reading through the commits and references to a v1+ release when on v0.x.

 As mentioned above, the DVE is "configuration driven" which means the majority of development for you as a user will be building a JSON document to describe how the data will be validated.
 The JSON document is known as a `dischema` file and example files can be accessed [here](./tests/testdata/).
 If you'd like to learn more about JSON document and how to build one from scratch, then please read the documentation [here](./docs/).